 We had to suspend a number of outdoor services activities, but as the government guidance changes, we continue to review our services so that wherever possible, we can support the health and wellbeing of our communities.

-All of our play parks and multi-use games arenas will reopen on Monday 29 June.
+All of our play parks and multi-use games arenas reopened on Monday 29 June.

 We would ask members of the public to follow some basic guidelines in accordance with government guidance so that everyone can stay safe while having fun in the park.